My Beautiful Psychosis: Making Sense of Madness

 Tango, Camino, Romeo

-I am currently writing my next book Tango, Camino Romeo which is also a memoir.
+I am currently writing my next book Tango, Camino Romeo, which is another memoir and a pilgrimage to find love.